Tinche/tightwrap/README.md

 _tightwrap_ is very small, so if you don't want to add a dependency to it just [vendor this file](https://github.com/Tinche/tightwrap/blob/main/src/tightwrap/__init__.py).

 `functools.wraps` is very commonly used to adapt runtime function signatures when wrapping functions, but it doesn't work well with static typing tools.
-`tightwrap.wraps` has the same interface, and you should use it instead:
+`tightwrap.wraps` has the same interface and you should use it instead:

 ```python
 from tightwrap import wraps